 The happily married dad quipped to Playboy in 2016, "I have been very faithful with my wife, very selfishly.
 I like being under her spell.
 I don't want to break that spell."

 And so a tight-knit family of five has continued enjoying the adventure that is every day spent together.

 "The main thing is that my wife and I, Camila, we have a similar moral bottom line," McConaughey said on Today in 2018.
 "And as you learn, if you have kids, every day they get older, you realize how much more it's really DNA.
 We can nudge 'em and shepherd 'em, et cetera et cetera, but they are who they are.
 And right now, I'm just happy to say we have three healthy ones and they're very much individuals."

 Nowadays, they're just the kind of old Hollywood couple that runs a foundation (called Just Keep Livin, of course) that aids at-risk teens, goes on group vacations with Tom Hanks and Rita Wilson, and enjoys family days out at the Hollywood Walk of Fame.
 Having conquered movies and prestige TV, McConaughy reinvented your standard Lincoln commercial and published a memoir, Greenlights, while his domestic-goddess wife has been overseeing her various endeavors, including her Women of Today community, and keeping the family ship on course.
-Alves added children's book author to her resume earlier this year with the healthy-eating-themed Just One Bite.
+Alves added children's book author to her resume in 2022 with the healthy-eating-themed Just One Bite.